NewGuy012/spider_plot/README.md

 - **AxesZoom**         - Used to change zoom of axes.
                          [0.7 (default) | scalar in range (0, 1)]

-- **AxesHorzAlign**    - Used to change the horizontal alignment of axes labels.
+- **AxesHorzAlign**    - Used to change the horizontal alignment of axes tick labels.
                          ['center' (default) | 'left' | 'right' | 'quadrant']

-- **AxesVertAlign**    - Used to change the vertical aligment of axes labels.
+- **AxesVertAlign**    - Used to change the vertical aligment of axes tick labels.
                          ['middle' (default) | 'top' | 'cap' | 'bottom' | 'baseline' | 'quadrant']

 - **PlotVisible**      - Used to change the visibility of the plotted lines and markers.